delltaxa/joker/README.md

 # Comming Soon
 - Obfuscator to make it FUD
-- more supported os because since of now it only has a client for windows
 - cleaner code

 # I dont't know how to create a README so that's it lol.